 1. Sanctuary of Truth

 Commissioned by a Thai businessman, the construction of the sanctuary, which towers to a height of 105 m, started in the year 1981.
 The unique point of the sanctuary of truth is that the construction wood remains untreated and has to be continuously replaced.
 This is intentional as it is symbolic of the wheel of samsara, the cycle of life and death as per the Sanātana Dharma (Hinduism) philosophy (and hence Buddhism too).
+Visit to sanctuary of truth is a must while on solo trip to Pattaya.

 Sanctuary of Truth Entrance Fee: 450 THB adults; 225 THB children.